Opinion | I keep a family photo at my front door. It’ll stay there until toxic attitudes toward Black lives go away.

 I’d like to believe most officers and most people would see that.
 But I know that Black skin is too often viewed as an immediate threat.
 Studies show Black men are seen as larger, stronger, more muscular and more threatening when compared to White men of exactly the same size.

 My son has seen a steady stream of police encounters that end in Black death.
 He’s standing in his foyer, wearing Ravens slippers and his collegiate T-shirt with names dancing through his head.
-Tamir Rice, Ahmaud Arbery, Philando Castile, Elijah McClain.
+Tamir Rice, Philando Castile, Elijah McClain.
 He’s looking at police officers and wanting to believe the protect-and-serve promise, but knowing they’re responding to a 4:30 a.m. alarm, encountering a young Black man alone in a big house who claims he lives inside.

 My heart breaks when my son relays this baptism into double consciousness.
 A bracing manifestation of that James Baldwin quote: “You have to decide who you are and force the world to deal with you, not with its idea of you.”